ThinkingBeyond/BeyondQuantum-2026/Vladislav Ciolac and Menna Mahmoud/README.md

 **1- How do different Side-Channel Attacks affect the security and the key generation of the BB84 protocol? and how to detect them using QBER?**

 We analyzed how different side-Channel attacks like the **Intecept-Resend, Time-Shift, and the Detector Blinding attacks** manipulate the hardware of the Quantum Key Distribution device to allow an Eavesdropper (Eve) gain information about the secret key.
-Also Studied whether the Quantum Bit Error rate (QBER) is sufficient to detect the Time-shift and the Detector Blinding attacks.
+We have also studied whether the Quantum Bit Error rate (QBER) is sufficient to detect the Time-shift and the Detector Blinding attacks.

 **2-What are the mathematical and statistical limitations of the BB84 protocol?**
+BB84 is a physical protocol with digital applications.
+At it's core, it is based on statistically positive outcomes, and probabilities.
+There are limittaions when the protocol's mathematical background does not perform efficiently, or has insecure operations.

 ## Motivation

-Our motivation for the projects is the potential BB84 has for mass-applications in industries like telecommunications and internet traffick.
+Our motivation for the project is the potential BB84 has for mass-applications in industries like telecommunications and internet traffick.
 Looking at the basic implementaton, it is not that complicated to implement with physics instruments and a well calculated environment.

 The BB84 Protocol security depends on the hardware of the QKD device, which can have many imperfections.
 These imperfections are potential vulnerabilities which allow Eve to apply Side-Channel attacks.
 Many systems depend on the QBER to detect attacks, but for some side-channel attacks like the time-shift and the detector blinding the QBER does not change significantly, which makes the QBER insufficient for those attacks.